EmDash00/forcedimension_core-python/README.md

 ## Installation

-v0.1.0 of the bindings bind Force Dimension SDK v3.14.0+ and supports Windows and Linux.
+v0.1.0 of the bindings bind Force Dimension SDK v3.14.0+.
 They are available through a PyPI package for Python 3.8+.

 ```
 python3 -m pip install forcedimension_core